 One of the main characteristics of marble slabs are their veins and swirls.
 Interestingly enough, the intricate markings are due to several mineral impurities (sand, iron, clay,…) originally present in the original limestone and dolomite.
 For example, marble slabs with a green coloring are usually the result of a high magnesium content in the limestone.

-Yes marble countertops are beautiful, but they are also high maintenance.
-Marble is inherently a softer stone than granite and is more likely to scratch and stain.
+PRO-TOPS has installed hundreds of marble countertops in the Charlotte region, so we know first-hand what it takes to maintain this type of stone counter tops.
+They are beautiful to look at, but they are also high maintenance.
+Marble is inherently a softer stone than granite (and quartz) and is more likely to scratch and stain.
 Extra precautions should be taken to protect your countertops such as using a cutting board when using knives and silicone trivets for hot pots.
-It is also recommended to use a sealer to help with stain prevention as marble countertops are easily stained by acidic liquids.
+We also recommend using a sealer to help with stain prevention as marble countertops stain easily with acidic liquids.

 Wiping off a spills (coffee, wine, oil) promptly is important to prevent staining.
-Ideally, marble should be used for bathrooms and for countertops other than kitchen countertops.
+Ideally, marble should be used for bathrooms.
 However, the maintenance required for marble countertops has not deterred homeowners from choosing that natural stone for their kitchen countertops.

 If you like the look of marble countertops, but want a solid surface that is easier to maintain, you may want to consider cultured marble countertops.